 |WIN Stadium - Austadiums|

 WIN Stadium has three main grandstands which are at the Western, Southern and Northern sides.
 Opposite the Western stand on the other wing of the ground is a grass hill.
-The Northern Grandstand, which was built from materials from the Sydney Olympic Park Aquatic Centre, was opened in 2002 while the new Western Grandstand opened in 2012.
-Rugby League has regularly been played at the stadium for a long time.
-Soccer has been held at the stadium in several times in the past, and in 2000, the Wollongong Wolves Soccer Club moved to the venue from Brandon Park.
-WIN Stadium is home of the St.George Illawarra Rugby League Club who also play half their home games at Jubilee Oval.
+The Northern Grandstand, which was built using materials from the Sydney Olympic Park Aquatic Centre, opened in 2002, while the new Western Grandstand opened in 2012.
+Rugby League has regularly been played at the stadium and continues to be the home of the St.George Illawarra Dragons, who also play half their home games in Sydney at Jubilee Stadium.
+Soccer has been held at the stadium at various stages, and in 2000, former-NSL side Wollongong Wolves moved to the venue from Brandon Park.
+Now in the NPL NSW, they continue to play home games at the venue.